 The official instructions in the LITA Manual are out of date.
 In general, all records should be posted on the committee’s ALA Connect page.
 Post the meeting minutes as soon as possible after the meeting.
 Make sure that you have identified in advance who is keeping minutes for the meeting!
-Notify your committee members via the mailing list when you have posted items.
-If there are particular members of LITA staff or the board who need to be consulted, it would be a good idea to send the information to them as well.
+Notify your committee members via your Connect group when you have posted items.
+If there are particular members of LITA staff or the Board who need to be consulted, it would be a good idea to send the information to them as well.

 Special Considerations for Interest Groups

 Interest groups are much less formal than committees.
 Anyone who wants to can participate, and interest groups can accomplish a great deal if properly managed.
 Interest groups are a great way to work with people outside of LITA or with people who want to get involved with a group but don’t have the interest or ability to serve on a committee.
 Interest groups have created a toolkit for implementing makerspaces in libraries, Patron Privacy Checklists for Libraries, and other resources that go beyond one program at ALA Annual each year, so be bold in discussing what your group wants to accomplish.